247 Solitaire title image

 Freecell Solitaire FAQs

-What’s the difference between Freecell and Solitaire?
+What’s the difference between Freecell and Solitaire card games?

 Solitaire, what those outside the US and Canada refer to as Klondike, is pretty similar to Freecell.
 Both involve completing foundations, and both use a standard 52-card deck.